Our Planned Curriculum

 - Meaningful relationships with families that support a child’s progress through school and beyond.

-Science, History, Geography, Religious Education are planned using a variety of resources.
+Science, History and Geography, Art and Design Technology are planned using a variety of resources.

-For other subjects we use a variety of progressive published schemes:
+For other subjects we use high quality published schemes:

 ‘Charanga’ – Music

 ‘Get Set for PE’ for – Physical Education

 ‘Jigsaw’ – Personal, Social and Health Education (PSHE) and Relationship and Sex Education (RSE) and

 Our teaching of English is enhanced by ‘The Write Stuff’ and Guided Reading, Spelling and Vocabulary Schemes

 And for Mathematics we use ‘White Rose’ and ‘Target Maths’

 Teachers use these resources intelligently ensuring that the lessons are progressive, engaging and match the children needs